-Training Required: SWAT Team members authorized to use this ammunition must train and qualify with it.
+Training Required: SWAT Team members authorized to use this ammunition must train and qualify with it

-Shotguns and Munitions
+Shotguns & Munitions

-Equipment Name: Remington Model 870 Less-Than-Lethal Shotgun Quantity Owned/Sought: 39 owned Lifespan: Unknown Equipment Capabilities: Capable of firing "less-than-lethal" 12 gauge beanbag rounds Manufacturer Product Description: The Model 870 is a pump-action shotgun design that has been around for more than half a century.
-The receiver is machined from a solid block of American steel and its pump-action makes it the smoothest, most reliable shotgun on the market.
-Purpose/Authorized Uses: The less-than-lethal sho otguns provide alternative levels of force to overcome resistance when reasonably necessary ir accordance with policy and law.
-Fiscal Impacts: The shotguns were originally purch ased between 1988 and 2005.
+Equipment Name: Remington Model 870 Less-Than-Lethal Shotgun

+Quantity Owned/Sought: 39 Owned Lifespan: Unknown

+Equipment Capabilities: Capable of firing "less-than-lethal" 12 gauge bean bag rounds

+Manufactured Product Description: The Model 870 is a pump-action shotgun design that has been around for more than half a century.
+The receiver is machined from a solid block of American steel and its pump-action makes it the smoothest, most reliable shotgun on the market

+Purpose/Authorized Uses: Purpose/Authorized Uses: The less-than-lethal shotguns provide alternative levels of force to overcome resistance when reasonably necessary in accordance with policy and law.

+Fiscal Impacts: The shotguns were originally purchased between 1988 and 2005.
 Financial records of these purchases are not available.
-In 2015, approximately \$1800 was spent to refit the shotguns with colored stocks and foregrips to better identify them as less-than-lethal devices.
+In 2015, approximately \$1800 was spent to refit the shotguns with colored stocks and fore grips to better identify them as less-than-lethal devices.
 The current cost of a Remington shotgun is approximately \$500.
 Maintenance costs are approximately \$100 annually for cleaning supplies and parts.
-The beanbag ammunition costs approximately \$35.50 for a box of five rounds.
-Annual Maintenance: \$100, general fund Personnel Cost: Approximately \$21,000.
+The bean bag ammunition costs approximately \$35.50 for a box of five rounds.

+Personnel Cost: Approximately \$22,000.
 This cost reflects a year of required training for personnel authorized to deploy a less lethal shotgun.

-Legal/Procedural Rules Governing Use: All use of force applications is governed by state law (including Penal Code section 13652) and Pleasanton PD Policy Sections 300 and 308.
+Legal/Procedural Rules Governing Use: All use of force application is governed by state law (including Penal Code section 13652) and Pleasanton PD Policy Sections 300 and 308.

 Training Required: Only officers who have been trained and have passed a qualification course on the shotguns may deploy them.
 Officers receive initial training upon hire and at least every two years thereafter.

-Other Notes: None.